supriyo2414/Music-management/README.md

-Install Flask, SQLite in Windows OS pip install Flask install package  ##install all packages
+Install Flask, SQLite in Windows OS

+a.  pip install Flask

+b.  install package  ##install all packages

 1. Create Database in SQLite with 'TableSong.py'.
 2. Create 'Uplaod' Folder in preferred location and put